EDUCBA Logo

 Control of monopoly

-A monopoly power in the market can be controlled by the government by passing restrictive trade practice legislation and anti-monopoly laws.
-These regulations are targeted to remove unfair competition in the market, prevent iniquitous price discrimination and fixing prices that equal to competitive prices.
+The government can control a monopoly power in the market by passing restrictive trade practice legislation and anti-monopoly laws.
+These regulations are targeted to remove unfair competition in the market, prevent iniquitous price discrimination, and fix prices that are equal to competitive prices.

-The government may also deescalate all monopoly prices to a competitive level via taxation and price regulation.
+The government may also de-escalate all monopoly prices to a competitive level via taxation and price regulation.
 The authorities may enforce a price ceiling to bring down monopoly pricing to near or equal to a competitive price.
-This is usually achieved by setting up of a commission that fixes the price of a monopoly goods or service, below the monopoly price.
+To achieve this, people often set up a commission that fixes the price of monopoly goods or services below the monopoly price.

 Taxation is another way of controlling monopoly power during a market failure.
 Taxes could be levied lumpsum, irrespective of the output of the monopolist.
 The tax could also be proportional to the output i.e. the taxable amount rising with a rise in output.
 In both cases, the target is to bring down the monopoly to a competitive level.

-Eminent English economist, Arthur Cecil Pigou, favored nationalizing monopoly for ending monopoly power.
+Eminent English economist, Arthur Cecil Pigou, favored nationalizing monopoly to end monopoly power.

 External factors

 Pigou suggested social control measures and using subsidies and taxes to achieve an optimal allocation of resources in the face of various externalities.
-The government can interfere, in all cases, an external diseconomy of production for removing any divergence between social and private costs and benefits.
-The government in that case can ask the business owner for moving out of the residential area by extending appropriate facilities to a smoke emitting workshop.
-He said that in case of any external diseconomy of consumption, the government could end the noise pollution by banning loudspeakers, except during a special occasion in specific hours with prior permission.
+The government can interfere, in all cases, with an external diseconomy of production to remove any divergence between social and private costs and benefits.
+The government, in that case, can ask the business owner to move out of the residential area by extending appropriate facilities to a smoke-emitting workshop.
+He said that in case of any external diseconomy of consumption, the government could end the noise pollution by banning loudspeakers, except during a special occasions at specific hours with prior permission.

 externalities market failure

-Pigou also suggested the government to encourage production of goods and services with positive externalities by granting subsidies on each unit of product or service by the manufacturer.
-This will also help buyers to maximize their satisfaction by tax concession so that they can buy more commodities.
-Negative externalities often discourage sellers from production, and buyers from consumption by levying taxes, Pigou claimed.
+Pigou also suggested the government encourage the production of goods and services with positive externalities by granting subsidies on each unit of product or service by the manufacturer.
+This will also help buyers maximize their satisfaction by tax concession to buy more commodities.
+Negative externalities often discourage sellers from production and buyers from consumption by levying taxes, Pigou claimed.

-The government, for instance, can impose a tax on every family living in an area, and thus collect the entire sum to pay the smoke emitting factory to relocate.
-In this way, subsidies and taxes can help bridge the gap between social and private costs and benefits.
+The government, for instance, can impose a tax on every family living in an area and thus collect the entire sum to pay the smoke-emitting factory to relocate.
+This way, subsidies, and taxes can help bridge the gap between social and private costs and benefits.

-Unitization or internalization of the externalities in production, is another commonly suggested measure.
-Firms engaged in oil production in the same field, for instance, could lead to over-pumping and over drilling.
-With the merger or unitization of the firms, oil can be extracted more efficiently sans a diseconomy of production.
+Another commonly suggested measure is to internalize or unitize the externalities in production.
+For instance, firms engaged in oil production in the same field could lead to over-pumping and over-drilling.
+With the merger or unitization of the firms, oil can be extracted more efficiently, sans a diseconomy of production.

 Public goods

-All public goods are non-rivaled and non-excluded and hence they are not available in the free market.
+All public goods are non-rivaled and non-excluded; hence, they are unavailable in the free market.
 Private companies can’t provide these public goods and services.
 They can be provided only by the public authority.
-Benefits of public goods and services can’t be divided.
-The government must make people share costs of public utilities so that each of them is better off.
+It is impossible to divide the benefits of public goods and services.
+The government must make people share the costs of public utilities so that each is better off.

 fragile